MrApplejuice/wp-autologin-links/readme.txt

 == Upgrade Notice ==

-Until now, nothing of the backand has changed and everything should be backwards compatible.
+Until now, nothing of the backend has changed and everything should be backwards compatible.